 Dr. Fu completed his undergraduate studies and medical school at Boston University, pediatric residency, chief residency and general academic pediatrics fellowship at Harbor-UCLA Medical Center, and HRSA Maternal and Child Health fellowship at the UCLA FSPH Child and Family Health Leadership Training program.

 His current research focuses upon the systems and processes necessary to leverage EHR data for translational research and evaluating the impact of health IT and eHealth innovation on health outcomes and health disparities in vulnerable populations.

 He lives in south Orange County and is married to a pediatrician and has three children.

-Previous experience includes driving the development of investment strategies as a Sr. Business Process Consultant within Kaiser Permanente’s National Office of Transformation, managing Federally Qualified Health Clinics (FQHCs) operations, Community Mental Health, Medicaid health plans, and strategy design and implementation efforts for care delivery systems.
+Previous experience includes driving the development of investment strategies as a senior business process consultant within Kaiser Permanente’s National Office of Transformation, managing Federally Qualified Health Clinics (FQHCs) operations, Community Mental Health, Medicaid health plans, and strategy design and implementation efforts for care delivery systems.
 She received her MPH in Health Policy and Management from the UCLA Fielding School of Public Health.
-Hannah serves as a business design mentor at national and international hackathons – most recently with MIT’s Covid-19 global challenges.
+Hannah serves as a business design mentor at national and international hackathons – most recently with MIT’s COVID-19 global challenges.